Bohmian quantum mechanics revisited: Concluding remarks

 \section{Concluding remarks}

 We have revisited in this paper the Bohmian quantum mechanics by considering that the continuity equation can be set to represent an additional Hamilton-Jacobi equation; and solve the two Hamilton equations treating $S$ and $R$ as two generalized co-ordinates.
-In doing so, a new potential, called the spin potential is obtained, that is proportional to the curvature of $S$.
+In doing so, a new potential, called the phase potential is obtained, that is proportional to the curvature of $S$.
 This is a classical potential that doesn't incorporate the Planck's constant.
-The expectation value of the spin density is found to be conserved.
-We then related this expectation value to the classical spin of the particle.
-The spin potential gives rise to a viscosity force whose coefficient of viscosity is directly proportional to the spin.
+The phase potential gives rise to a viscosity force whose coefficient of viscosity is directly proportional to the phase.
 Furthermore, we apply the Bohmian recipe of quantum mechanics to the unified quantum wave equation that we have recently derived.
 Besides, we have shown that if $R$ satisfies the telegraphic de Broglie equation (undistorted telegraph equation), then $S$ satisfies the wave equation traveling at the speed of light.
 However, if we assume $R$ satisfy the telegraph equation, then $S$ satisfies the Einstein relativistic energy-momentum equation expressed in terms of the momentum $\vec{p}=\vec{\nabla}S$ and energy $E=-\frac{\partial S}{\partial t}$.
-Applying the Bohmian recipe to the Dirac's equation shows that $R^2$ is conserved and the rate of change of the spin density, $\frac{d}{dt}(R^2S)=-\beta mc^2R^2$.
+Applying the Bohmian recipe to the Dirac's equation shows that $R^2$ is conserved and the rate of change of the phase density, $\frac{d}{dt}(R^2S)=-\beta mc^2R^2$.
+It is worth to mention that our Bohmian treatment for Dirac equation yields two classical equations, whereas Schrodinger, Klein-Gordon and the unified quantum wave equations do split into additional quantum equations.

 Furthermore, it is shown that the functions $R$ and $S$ represent two subfields from which the quantum particle is formed, and the interaction between them provides their masses.